 SOMEBODY has found out the way to make the regimental drum as useful in rousing to the battle of sect as drum ecclesiastic-the pulpit.
-Ireland, it seems, is too tranquil, and somebody has issued an order, enforced by Major DE Rolles DE Molleynes, for rousing a little spirit in the Kerry militia.
+Ireland, it seems, is too tranquil, and somebody has issued an order, enforced by Major DE ROLLES DE MOLLEYNES, for rousing a little spirit in the Kerry militia.
 That body was stationed at Limerick.
-It has been the custom in the regiment, contrary to a general rule in Ireland, for the band to play during the march to churchthe soldiers being Roman Catholics.
+It has been the custom in the regiment, contrary to a general rule in Ireland, for the band to play during the march to churchthe soldiers being Roman Catholies.
 It seems that it is the rule in Ireland to permit the playing of the band only when the soldiers proceed to the Protestant establishment; a Protestant ascendancy still having sufficient influence in military quarters to compel that mark of disgrace and inferiority for Roman Catholic soldiers.
-The practice, however, has in some cases been waived, and the Globe mentions an instance :---
+The practice, however, has in some cases been waived, and the Globe mentions an instance :----

-"The commanding officer of a regiment in Ireland, in which all but a dozen were Roman Catholic soldiers, caused the regiment to be marched out of barracks on Sunday in a body, with the band playing.
+"The commanding officer of a regiment in Irea dozen were Roman Catholic land, in which all soldiers, caused the regiment to be marched out of barracks on Sunday in a body, with the band playing.
 The regiment made somewhat of a detour, dropped the Catholics near their chapel, while the Protestants marched on to church.
-We do not believe that the Christian spirit of the soldiers on either side would be injured by that considerate administration; or that Protestantism would be lowered in the eyes of the Irish people by the conduct of the commanding officer.
-Certain we are that it has had no effect on the loyalty of a regiment; for it has, like its Colonel, been distinguished for its gallantry in the Crimea.
-It is not stated that there are any Protestants at all in the Kerry militia; the custom of band-playing was well ostablished; and it had been productive of no inconvenience.
+We do not believe that the Christian spirit of the soldiers on either side would be injured by that considerate administration ; or that Protestantism would be lowered in the eyes of the Irish people by the conduct of the commanding officer.
+Certain we are that it has had no effect on the loyalty of a regiment; for it has, like its Colonel, been distinguished for its gallantry in the Crimea."
+It is not stated that there are any Protestants at all in the Kerry militia; the custom of band-playing was well established; and it had been productive of no inconvenience.
 But there are those who cannot tolerate tranquillity, who cannot be content unless their own sectarian feelings are gratified by compelling others to be uneasy if they are not converted; and it is for people of this kind that Ireland is too tranquil.
 By a new order, then, condemning a papistical band to silence, they succeeded not only in rousing the men to mutiny, but in rousing Limerick to a disorderly sympathy.
-The occasion is the more suitable for these proceedings, since we require every soldier that we at once the member of the Bonapartist dynasty, and the ruler of an Italian state, would be a false position, by no means honourable, and impossible to maintain.
-The Spaniards expelled JOSEPH; the Dutch expelled LOUIS; the Neapolitans expelled MURAT; and what must MURAT's nephew be, if under pretence of political heroism, he hazarded for Italy the terrors of a civil war?
+The occasion is the more suitable for these proceedings, since we require every soldier that we